Frequently Asked Questions

 How is the ACF platform different to crowdfunding platforms?

-There are five key differences:
+There are six key differences:

 1. The ACF is a fundraising platform dedicated solely to Australian artists.